 The last line of our anthem says that it is our joy to die for our country.

 When say that OFWs are bagong bayani (new heroes), we are not making a new definition.
-A bayani is anyone who sacrifice life for his or her country – and he or she does not have to die to show love for the country.
+A bayani is anyone who sacrifices their life for his or her country – and he or she does not have to die to show love for the country.

 Bayanihan is a cultural value of Filipinos.
 We believe that everyone has the responsibility to help fellow Filipinos who are in need.
 We do it together.